 1. Appropriate choice of shock absorbing surfaces on play grounds such as coarse sand, impact absorbing pads or grass.
 These should be regularly maintained to avoid unnecessary unevenness.

 2. The layout of play grounds should be such that there is adequate free area around all play items, with features such as barriers to prevent children running into the path of swings.

 3. Students, parents and teachers should be encouraged to be keen on noticing potential risk of injury on play grounds and report to relevant persons to ensure that issues are handled before it is too late.

 In situations where a child has suffered an injury that poses risk of some form of permanent disability, a parent may be entitled to compensation if the circumstances suggest negligence on the side of the school.

 At times parents let the school owners off the hook with the notion that the accident was an incident of sheer misfortune ( and may times rightly so).
 Others on the other hand are simply unaware that they may in fact be entitled to some form of compensation.

 If you feel that there may be an element of carelessness or negligence regarding the accident, you may be entitled to compensation and therefore need to make a claim.

-As you prepare to make any claim, you must remember that you will need to prove that the school is responsible for causing the accident.
+As you prepare to make any claim, remember that you will need to prove that the school is responsible for causing the accident.
 You will need the services of a lawyer for proper legal evaluation.
 There are many school accident attorneys out there and you can even browse them up online, or you may consult your local authorities.
 Also remember that evidence disappears fast.
 So if you must make a claim, you should consult your attorney before it is too late.

 © 2014 Ian Batanda